garrardkitchen/resume/content/blog/principles.md

 ...
 ```

 The above demonstrator to approaches to defensive coding.
-The first is that, we need to test for valid values when instantiating a class.
+The first is that we need to test for valid constructor parameter values when instantiating a class.

 The second, if to avoid mistakes that might not be picked up by your compiler.
 For instance, a common mistake doing this: